Dhruvnarayan111/assignment3_genetic/README.md

-# Assignment 3: For a given set of students distribute/divide them into 3 groups such that diversity of students in each group get minimal.
+# Assignment 3: For a given set of students distribute/divide them into 3 groups such that diversity of students in each group gets minimal.

 ## Implementation: